plone/volto/docs/source/configuration/volto-slate/writing-plugins.md

 ## The installer

-Start by creating a folder `src/editor/plugins/TooltipPlugin` with a file named `index.js`, which will instantiate {term}`elementEditor`.
+Start by creating a folder `src/editor/plugins/TooltipPlugin` containing a file named `index.js`, which will instantiate {term}`elementEditor`.

 ```js
 const messages = defineMessages({